Avian Influenza (H5N1)

 Highly pathogenic avian influenza A (H5N1) is classified as a select agent and must be worked with under stringent Biosafety Level (BSL) 3+ laboratory conditions.
 Therefore, respiratory virus cultures should not be performed in most clinical laboratories and such cultures should not be ordered for patients suspected of having H5N1 infection.

-Requests for Respiratory Virus collection kits (these kits should be requested for all novel strains of influenza including highly pathogenic avian influenza) should be directed to the SPHL at 573-751-3334.
+Requests for Virus Isolation collection kits (these kits should be requested for all novel strains of influenza including highly pathogenic avian influenza) should be directed to the SPHL at 573-751-3334.
 Instructions for specimen collection and transport may be found in the MO SPHL Avian Influenza Laboratory Information instruction sheet (below).

 Refer to the CDC infection control precautions when collecting and handling laboratory specimens.